GEOS270/Module4/docs/Application.md

 ## Research Question

-What is the relationship between neighborhood green vegetation coverage and income in Vancouver?
+What is the relationship between neighborhood green vegetation coverage and housing cost in Vancouver?

 # Workflow